Bangalore’s #1 Fertility Centre

 For some women with PCOS, fertility tablets do not result in ovulation or pregnancy, and they require fertility injections to release an egg.

 While infertility is often thought of as typically a female issue, about half of all infertility cases stem from male reproductive problems.
 Since sperm health is vital to conception, it is important to have your sperm evaluated if you are struggling with infertility.
-Fortunately, many causes of male infertility are treatable.
+Fortunately, at Ovum, the best fertility centre in Bangalore, many causes of male infertility are treatable.

 Assessing male fertility is a simple process that requires complex evaluation.
 Through a semen analysis, we can assess whether there is a problem present by evaluating the following parameters: